HashimThePassionate/django-for-everyone/projects/01_learn_django_for_beginners/16_deployment/readme.md

 ASGI and WSGI are both included in new Django projects now.
 When you run the `startproject` command, Django generates a `wsgi.py` file and an `asgi.py` file in the project-level directory, `django_project`.

 Full async support for the entire Django stack is still in the works but comes ever closer with each new major release.
-Given that this book is for beginners, it is important to recognize asynchronous developments rather than dwell on them.
+Given that this section is for beginners, it is important to recognize asynchronous developments rather than dwell on them.
 While they are exciting from a technical perspective, they are also challenging to reason about and are most relevant for websites that need “real-time” functionality, such as live notifications, chat applications, real-time data updates, and interactive dashboards.

 ## Deployment Checklist